Out of Scope and Beyond Resolution

 - Products that are not relevant to the organic standards, for instance products that are intended for aquaculture systems, bug spray for humans, or beauty care products.
 A product such as cat litter would be considered out of scope unless the label had a specific agricultural use that complies with the organic regulations.

-The following are current issues that OMRI considers to be Beyond Resolution:
+The following are current issues that OMRI considers to be Beyond Resolution, based on NOP standards:

 ISSUE #1: Soy Protein Isolate